cyu/rack-cors/README.md

 When specifying an origin, make sure that it does not have a trailing slash.

-### Testing Postman and/or CURL
+### Testing Postman and/or cURL

 * Make sure you're passing in an `Origin:` header.
 That header is required to trigger a CORS response.
+Here's [a good SO post](https://stackoverflow.com/questions/12173990/how-can-you-debug-a-cors-request-with-curl) about using cURL for testing CORS.
 * Make sure your origin does not have a trailing slash.

 ### Positioning in the Middleware Stack